Melchy/Ridge/readme.md

 ## Logging

-To log request and responses add `XunitLogWriter` or `NunitLogWriter` or implement custom log writer and pass it to `ControllerFactory`.
+To log requests and responses add `XunitLogWriter` or `NunitLogWriter` or implement custom log writer and pass it to `ControllerFactory`.
 Example:

 ```csharp